flowroute/flowroute-messaging-ruby/README.md

 	#Pass your API credentials
 	ctl = FlowrouteMessaging::MessagesController.new('12345678', 'm8axLA45yds7123488aOQ7BshaADg6vr')

-	#Create, send and print the message
+	#Create and send the message
 	msg = FlowrouteMessaging::Message.new(to='To Phone Number', from='From Phone Number', content='Message content')
 	ctl.create_message(msg)
 	print ctl.create_message(msg)